nastiacooly/moviegator/README.md

 #### 6. How to run Moviegator?

-1. Please, install all the packages mentioned in "Requirements.txt".
+1. Please, install all the packages mentioned in ["requirements.txt"](requirements.txt).

 [How to Install Django](https://docs.djangoproject.com/en/3.2/topics/install/).

 Use `pip install python-dotenv` in your terminal to install 'dotenv'.
 2. Download this repository.
 3. Register on [imdb-api](https://imdb-api.com/Identity/Account/Register) to receive your **free** private API key.
 4. In root directory of the app (at the same level as "manage.py" file), create '.env' file.

 In this file you should store API_KEY variable with your private API key received at step 3:
     `API_KEY=yourkey`

 Without this step, the app will not launch!
 5. When in root directory, execute the following terminal commands to make model migrations for the app:
 ```